Maie-r/GenshinTeamManager/README.md

 ## Team Pair Page

-### This is the page for viewing and compairing **Team Pairs**, as in, two teams that have no overlapping members, in a way that they can always be used in Spiral Abyss
+### This is the page for viewing and comparing *Team Pairs*, as in, two teams that have no overlapping members, in a way that they can always be used in Spiral Abyss

 It will display a table of all possible team pairings from the registered teams, along with their output in Single Target, AoE, and the average between the two.
 Can be sorted and searched.